CarlaBeeTech/it-audit/README.md

-# IT Audit — Portfolio Project
+# IT Audit — SOC 2 ITGC Readiness Assessment

 A demonstration IT General Controls (ITGC) audit, built to show working knowledge of the SOC 2 audit lifecycle: scoping, control testing, findings/risk rating, and reporting.